Psychedelic/cap/spec.md

     // Return all of the transactions associated with the given user. get_user_transactions : (WithPageArg) -> (GetTransactionsResponse) query;

-    // Return all of the transactions associated with the given token. get_token_transactions : (WithPageArg) -> (GetTransactionsResponse) query;
+    // Return all of the transactions associated with the given token contract. get_contract_transactions : (WithPageArg) -> (GetTransactionsResponse) query;
 };
 ```